probablyskela/easy-calc/README.md

 # easy-calc
 Web platform for publishing custom calculators.
+# ONLY FOR LINUX, must have pipenv installed
 To install project:
-# ONLY FOR LINUX, need to have pipenv installed
 In terminal:
 $ git clone https://github.com/probablyskela/easy-calc.git
 $ cd easy-calc